Previously classified files related to JFK assassination released

-Trump told reporters Monday that has administration will be releasing 80,000 files, though it’s not clear how many of those are among the millions of pages of records that have already been made public.
+“We have a lot of work to do for a long time to come, and people just have to accept that,” he said.

-"We have a tremendous amount of paper.
-You've got a lot of reading," Trump said while visiting the John F. Kennedy Center for the Performing Arts in Washington.
+Trump announced the release Monday while visiting the John F. Kennedy Center for the Performing Arts in Washington, saying his administration would be releasing about 80,000 pages.

+“We have a tremendous amount of paper.
+You’ve got a lot of reading,” Trump said.

+The National Archives said on its website that in accordance with the president's directive, the release would encompass “all records previously withheld for classification.”

-Researchers have estimated that 3,000 records or so hadn't been released, either in whole or in part.
-And last month, the FBI said that it had discovered about 2,400 new records related to the assassination.
+Researchers have estimated that 3,000 or so files had not been released, either in whole or in part.
+And last month the FBI said it had discovered about 2,400 new records related to the assassination.

 Many who have studied what’s been released so far by the government say the public shouldn’t anticipate any earth-shattering revelations from the newly released documents, but there is still intense interest in details related to the assassination and the events surrounding it.